Bristol Motor Speedway Media Guide

 BMS Plays Key Role in Region’s Rich Musical History

 BMS does a great job at building up the anticipation and embracing that rich heritage of being a part of the Birthplace of Country Music.
 In 2021 the track hosted legendary country music group Alabama for a concert at the Dragway's Thunder Valley Amphitheatre in August and then in October, the Country Thunder music festival hosted a show featuring Morgan Wallen in the infield of the oval.
-In 2022 Country Thunder is scheduled to return to BMS for a two-night show, with headliners Wallen and Jason Aldean and supporting acts HARDY, Lauren Alaina, Travis Tritt and Tracy Lawrence, among others.
+In 2022 Country Thunder also featured headliners Wallen and Jason Aldean and supporting acts HARDY, Lauren Alaina, Travis Tritt and Tracy Lawrence, among others.
+That edition of Country Thunder won an award from the Academy of Country Music for 'best outdoor music festival.'
+Country Thunder has become a tradition at Bristol and in 2023 was headlined by Eric Church, Brooks & Dunn and Jelly Roll.
+The 2024 lineup was led by Cody Johnson and HARDY.

 Red, White & Bristol: Patriotism always on display at BMS